pglemos/GOLFFOX/docs/DEPLOY_PAINEL_TRANSPORTADORA.md

 SELECT table_name
 FROM information_schema.tables
 WHERE table_schema = 'public'
-AND (table_name LIKE '%motorista%' OR table_name LIKE '%vehicle%' OR table_name LIKE '%route_cost%')
+AND (table_name LIKE '%motorista%' OR table_name LIKE '%veiculo%' OR table_name LIKE '%route_cost%')
 ORDER BY table_name;
 ```